You're here because you're interested in learning about the 8

 According to western astrology, the zodiac sign of people born on April 8

-If you were born on April 8, 2001, your birthstone is the diamond.
-Diamonds are formed deep under immense pressure at depths of about 100 miles below the earth's surface.
-Eruptions then throw them upward into the earth's crust at about 20 to 30 miles per hour.
-Humans later find them and sell them for money.
+If you were born on April 8, 2001, your birthstone is an incredible diamond.
+These gems form under immense pressure, about 100 miles below the Earth's surface.
+Then, deep volcanic eruptions eject them violently upward, at around 20 to 30 miles per hour.
+Here, humans eventually uncover them.

 When you were born, there were many famous people in history who were born on the same day as you but in different years.
 The following are famous people in history who commemorate birthdays on April 8